-My trip to Tripura a few days back helped me to collect another “type” of Ilish Mach.
+My trip to Tripura a few days back helped me to collect another "type" of Ilish Mach.
 No, I am not talking about fresh Hilsa instead the preserved fish is what I am referring to!
 Now, you may wonder, why on the earth I am talking about preserved fish instead of fresh fish!
-Well, to answer that, I must mention, I am talking about Nona Ilish here.
+Well, to answer that, I must mention, that I am talking about Nona Ilish here.
 Well, this post is obviously having a recipe ( of Nona Ilish Bhorta) but I am trying to share as much as I know about Nona Ilish.

-Nona Ilish and the History of preservation!
+Nona Ilish and the history of preservation

-Ilish is a pricey fish and Bangladesh’s national fish as well.
-Ilish aka Hilsa contributes to the 1.15% of the GDP in Bangladesh.
+Ilish is a pricey fish and Bangladesh's national fish as well.
+Ilish aka Hilsa contributes to 1.15% of the GDP in Bangladesh.
 More than 400,000 people depend on Hilsa for their livelihood in Bangladesh.
-Needless to say, Bangladesh produces more than 65% of Hilsa’s produce per year (source Wikipedia).
+Needless to say, Bangladesh produces more than 65% of Hilsa's produce per year (source Wikipedia).

 Nona Ilish is the dried form of Hilsa Fish.
 Nona means Salted and Ilish stands for Hilsa Fish.
 Dried Hilsa preserved with Salt is a delicacy popular in the neighboring country.
 This is equally popular in the North-Eastern states of India, especially Tripura.
 Hilsa is preserved with loads of salt no added synthetic preservatives and this is an age-old process of preserving fish (specifically Hilsa; when available in abundance).
 This is actually a form of Sutki Maach aka Dry Fish.